 - Proof of income-based benefit (e.g. your WEA Enrolment Form) or

 - Proof of annual gross household income (e.g. wages slips or bank statements for 3 months)

 - If you can provide evidence of your annual outgoings (e.g. rent or mortgage, fuel, rates and utilities) this might also strengthen your claim.

 - If you receive cash payments from Learner Support, and you are on an income-based benefit, you will need to declare this to Job Centre Plus.

 How do I apply for the Discretionary Learner Support Fund?

-- You will need to download a copy of the DLS form and complete this before (must have the course code available) or within two weeks of the course starting.
+- You will need to download the form below and complete this before your course, or within two weeks of the course starting.
 (DLS applications can take up to five working days to be processed.
 Please note during the enrolment period this could be longer).
 Click the links below and the download will start automatically.